 What is the cost for training?

-The cost for the full program is $29,000 plus $2,500 for tools.
-You can pay by the semester, and there is financing available through student loans.
+When you begin, you are only required to pay $250 to start, then you can pay as you go.
+Financing is available through student loans.
 Epic Flight Academy has offered flight training scholarships in 2019, 2018, 2017, and 2016.
-In 2020, we will also offer scholarships for our aircraft mechanic program.
+In 2020, we will also offer an annual scholarship for our aircraft mechanic program for a high school senior.
 You will have the potential to earn a generous aircraft mechanic salary that will quickly offset your initial investment.